-The Department of Preservation and Conservation serves Syracuse University by ensuring the long-term preservation and access of collections in all media and formats.
+The Department of Preservation serves Syracuse University by ensuring the long-term preservation and access of collections in all media and formats.

-Core functions include preparation of materials for circulation; repair of materials circulating and special collections; exhibitions preparations, reformatting by analog and digital means; preparation of materials for off-site storage; disaster preparedness.
+Core functions of Preservation within Syracuse University Libraries include preparation of materials for circulation; repair of circulating materials; preparation of materials for off-site storage; and disaster preparedness.

-In addition the Department provides internship and independent study opportunities such as the annual Brodsky lecture and workshop series, instruction in the book arts and preservation to classes at SU, and workshops and other outreach activities to organizations in the region.
+In addition the Department provides workshops and other outreach activities to organizations in the region.

 The Preservation Unit is pleased to offer internships, independent studies, and work-study opportunities for students in all areas of its operations.
 For more information contact Marianne Hanley.

 Motivated individuals who want to learn more about books with good manual skills, able to take instruction, assume responsibility.
 Positions are available over academic year and for summer employment.
 Preference will be given to local students who can work over the winter break.
 To apply, please send cover letter and resume to Marianne Hanley at firstname.lastname@example.org.